isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-lizards-mate/index.md

 No. Not all lizards that need mating to lay eggs.
 Some lizards such as gecko, rock lizards, monitor lizards are parthenogenetic (do no need to mate to lay eggs).
 These lizard species lay eggs (though not fertilized), which hatch to baby lizards.

 However, the young ones from these eggs do not have genes that favor diversity like those from fertilized eggs.
 The asexual lizards (parthenogenetic) usually have both chromosomes that are provided by the male sex cell thus helps in grow of the egg to maturity.
-Other lizard species such as Komodo lizards are bisexual
-- they can reproduce sexually or by parthenogenesis.
+Other lizard species such as Komodo lizards are bisexual- they can reproduce sexually or by parthenogenesis.

 In most cases, the bisexual lizards would prefer mating as it offers the bonding chance that make them create a colony for daily activities or defense purposes.